AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/create-review-and-approval-dashboard.md

 >[!IMPORTANT]
 >
 >This functionality is available only for customers using the new document approvals service and enrolled in the Canvas Dashboards beta.
-For questions, contact X.

 ![example dashboard](assets/whole-dashboard.png)